Oseremhen/Hawaii_Vacation_Analysis/README.md

 # sqlalchemy-challenge
+ A climate analysis on holiday vacation in Honolulu, Hawaii to help with trip planning

- Congratulations!
+Summary: Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii.
 To help with your trip planning, you decide to do a climate analysis about the area.
 The following sections outline the steps that you need to take to accomplish this task.